 In this article, learn more about the symptoms, causes, and treatment options associated with tachycardia.

 Tachycardia refers to a high resting heart rate.
-In general, a resting adult heart beats between 60 and 100 times per minute.
+In adults, the heart usually beats between 60 and 100 times per minute.

-When an individual has tachycardia, the upper or lower chambers of the heart beat significantly faster.
+When tachycardia is present, either the upper or lower chambers of the heart beat significantly faster.

 Atria, ventricles, and the electrical circuitry of the heart

 The human heart consists of four chambers: the atria, which are the two upper chambers, and the ventricles, which are the two lower chambers.
 (There are left and right atria and ventricles.)

 The heart has a natural pacemaker, called the sinoatrial node, in the right atrium.
 This produces electrical impulses.
 Each one triggers an individual heartbeat.

 As the electrical impulses leave the sinoatrial node, they cross the atria, making the atrial muscles contract.
 This contraction pushes blood into the ventricles.

 The electrical impulses continue to the atrioventricular (AV) node, which is a cluster of cells.
 The AV node slows down the electrical signals, then sends them on to the ventricles.

 In doing so, it allows time for the ventricles to fill with blood.
 When the ventricular muscles receive the electrical signals, they contract, pumping blood either to the lungs or to the rest of the body.